-The hostname and port number, separated by a colon, of the MySQL Enterprise Service Manager where the query analyzer data should be sent.
+The hostname and port number, separated by a colon, of the MySQL Enterprise Service Manager that receives the Query Analyzer data.

-PostInterval
+• PostInterval

-The interval in seconds between posts of the collected query analyzer information from you application to the MySQL Enterprise Service Manager.
-Choose the value for this carefully.
-Too long and it may take some time for queries to appear in the query analyzer.
+Query analyzer information is collected and then transmitted ("posted") in a batch from your application to the MySQL Enterprise Service Manager.
+This value specifies the number of seconds between each transmission.
+Choose this value carefully.
+Too long and it might take some time for queries to appear in the Query Analyzer.